Foraging Tours, Walks, Classes, and Groups (Updated for 2023)

 - Contact: firstname.lastname@example.org

 - Events Schedule: http://www.comafungi.org/calendar/

-South Shore Foragers is a group whose focus is sharing information and adventures about local foraging.
-Located in Middleborough, a town in Plymouth County, MA.
-It offers foraging tours and casual hiking activities.
+South Shore Foragers is a group whose focus is on sharing information and adventures about local foraging.
+Located in Middleborough, MA.
+They offer foraging tours and casual hiking activities.

 - More information: https://www.facebook.com/pg/SouthShoreForagers